we-make-software/tech/README.md

 When we talk about include it gives me idea to upgrade both System Makefile and Run Makefile.
 I also think about remove the old Directory.h and just add a .h file in the root.
 Then in each folder we only see .c file .h file and Makefile that’s the only stuff we will see.
 I hope you take time to see in each folder how it’s build.

+When we talk about the CPU and you have a basic idea of how it works, like a clock, as we discussed before, developers create different layers when working in the kernel.
+In the kernel, we basically work in ring 0, which has full access to hardware, can execute any CPU instruction, and can access any memory.
+All Linux kernel code runs here.
+There are also other rings, such as ring 1 and ring 2, which are typically unused in modern operating systems like Linux.
+They exist in the architecture, but Linux does not assign kernel or driver code to them.
+Ring 3 has restricted access, cannot execute privileged instructions, and cannot access kernel memory directly.
+All user-space programs run in ring 3.

+I don’t want to focus too much on the Makefile, that’s why I keep jumping out of it, so we can focus on the real code.
+As developers, we just give instructions on what to do, that’s basically all.
+When upgrading the System-DSL, the goal is to make it easier to use.
+We had a DSL before, and now we want to improve it.
+Macros are a perfect tool between the compiler and the code.
+Basically, as developers, we use them to tell the compiler how the code should be translated before compiling.
+They make writing code easier for us.
+You just need to remember that a macro is not the code for the kernel object file itself, but more like a translator or a set of small instructions that prepare or modify the code before it is compiled into the kernel object.

 **⚠️ WARNING ⚠️**: You just upgraded your knowledge a lot!
 Handle it wisely.